x1unix/domos-pmea/README.md

 * `find_properties`
   * Provides agent ability to locate tenant's property info, contract information and landlord email.
   * Supports partial non-strict search so agent can try to guess or request extra information if necessary.
-* `get_property_by_id`
-  * Performs strict search by apartment ID.
-  * Can be used by AI if it still remembers correct property ID infered by previous call.
 * `create_ticket`
   * Create a ticket if necessary, as per requirements.
   * Information from `find_properties` is necessary to fill a ticket.